 What is the minimum TOEFL score required for application?

 The Ph.D. in Business program does not enforce a strict “minimum” score for application.
-However the average TOEFL score of accepted applicants is 100.
-Please be advised that English language proficiency is a very important part of the application process, and a low TOEFL score severely hinders your likelihood of acceptance.
+Please be advised that English language proficiency, for international students, is a very important part of the application process and a low TOEFL score may hinder your likelihood of acceptance.
+However, applicants who have a post-secondary degree from an institution in which the language of instruction is English-only and located in a country that recognizes English as an official language may request a TOEFL waiver.

 Please request ETS to report examination results directly to Admissions, The Graduate Center–College Code 2113